ABRAHAMAKHIL/Dice_Rolling_simulation/README.md

 One With Maximum win:
 wins the series
-if draw occurs the it will print draw
+if draw occurs then it will print draw